Antonina (wife of Belisarius): Gothic War

 Antonina is recorded facing the problem of "the fleet of the Isaurians" arriving at Ostia.
 Their cargoes had to be transported to Rome.
 But the oxen that were to pull the barges up the Tiber River were exhausted, "all lay half-dead".
 The road on one side of the Tiber was held by the Goths, the other was too narrow and "altogether unused".
 Procopius narrates:

 Antonina together with the commanders began at daybreak to consider means of transporting the cargoes. ...
 They therefore selected the small boats belonging to the larger ships, put a fence of high planks around them on all sides, in order that the men on board might not be exposed to the enemy's shots, and embarked archers and sailors on them in numbers suitable for each boat.
 And after they had loaded the boats with all the freight they could carry, they waited for a favouring wind and set sail toward Rome by the Tiber, and a portion of the army followed them along the right bank of the river to support them.
 But they left a large number of Isaurians to guard the ships.
 Now where the course of the river was straight, they found no trouble in sailing, simply raising the sails of the boats; but where the stream wound about and took a course athwart the wind, and the sails received no impulse from it, the sailors had no slight toil in rowing and forcing the boats against the current.
 As for the barbarians, they sat in their camps and had no wish to hinder their enemy, either because they were terrified at the danger, or because they thought that the Romans would never by such means succeed in bringing in any provisions, and considered it contrary to their own interest, when a matter of no consequence was involved, to frustrate their hope of the armistice which Belisarius had already promised.
 Moreover, the Goths who were in Portus, though they could see their enemy constantly sailing by almost near enough to touch, made no move against them, but sat there wondering in amazement at the plan they had hit upon.
-And when the Romans had made the voyage up the river many times in the same way, and had thus conveyed all the cargoes into the city without interference, the sailors took the ships and withdrew with all speed, for it was already about the time of the winter solstice; and the rest of the army entered Rome, except, indeed, that Paulus remained in Ostia with some of the Isaurians."Procopius, History of the Wars, Book 6, Chapter 7.
+And when the Romans had made the voyage up the river many times in the same way, and had thus conveyed all the cargoes into the city without interference, the sailors took the ships and withdrew with all speed, for it was already about the time of the winter solstice; and the rest of the army entered Rome, except, indeed, that Paulus remained in Ostia with some of the Isaurians."

 Procopius elsewhere blames her for the death of Constantinus (Constantine) in late 537.